Mathew Broderick and Jim Carrey in the unjustly maligned The Cable Guy.

 Television has been a huge influence on several generations of people.
 The fact that people of a certain age understood those references and others he makes in the film reflect on society as a whole.
 Television, before it took a backseat to the internet, kept people at home but also created talking points for the next day.
 It was a huge influence on pop culture and political opinions.
 One can easily argue that television stunted the intellectual growth of a country.

 As played by Carrey, the cable guy is a social misfit who really just wants a friend.
-As he is obnoxious and over bearing, he has no clue how to go about getting one.
-Every time he and Steven spend time together it is doing what he wants.
+The problem is that he has no clue how to go about getting a friend.
+He is obnoxious and over bearing every time he and Steven spend time together and they only do what he wants.
 We as a society have spent so much time alone with our technical devices that many of us no longer have the natural instincts to socialize face to face with people different than ourselves.
 The internet did not bring the world together.
 It brought people with similar interests in contact with each other.

 The Cable Guy speaks directly to a particular generation but it also reflects very much on our society today.
 Steven is quite brave when he tells the cable guy to his face, "I don't want to be your friend."
 How many people today think they are being brave by turning down a friends request on Facebook?